Tutorial: Integrating ranger and sxiv with Advanced Features

 Open your ranger configuration file:

-.Add a line to open sxiv in thumbnail mode recursively using a key combination.
+~/.config/ranger/rc.conf.Add a line to open sxiv in thumbnail mode recursively using a key combination.
 For example,

-:# Open sxiv in thumbnail mode (-t) recursively (-r) in the current directory (%d) map gG shell sxiv -tr %d &
+gG:# Open sxiv in thumbnail mode (-t) recursively (-r) in the current directory (%d) map gG shell sxiv -tr %d &-tenables thumbnail mode.-rsearches subdirectories recursively.- The trailing

-ensures that ranger does not wait for sxiv to close.
+&ensures that ranger does not wait for sxiv to close.

 Save the file and reload the configuration in ranger with:

-or simply restart ranger.
+:reload_configor simply restart ranger.

 2. Navigating in sxiv